SPQE21-22/BSPQ22-E2/README.md

 This project will be a client server web service which will make the client able to see all his/hers budgets related to what ever they work on.

-# Mind map with the main idea.
+# Mindmap with the main idea.

 ![image](https://user-images.githubusercontent.com/61662649/158864400-630c171c-f50a-495e-8ad7-b6ad26a5bf89.png)